-46 Tariffs and charges (MRC and EPA)
+46 Tariffs and charges

-- (1) This clause sets out some minimum requirements that are to apply in relation to the terms and conditions of market retail contracts and exempt person arrangements. - (2) A retailer must set out in a market retail contract or an exempt person arrangement with a small customer all tariffs and charges payable by the customer. - (3) The retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer. - (4) The notice must be given as soon as practicable, and otherwise no later than the customer's next bill. - (5) The retailer must set out in the market retail contract the obligations with regard to notice that the retailer must comply with where the tariffs and charges are to be varied. - (6) Any variation of the terms and conditions of a market retail contract must not be inconsistent with the requirements of this Code in relation to the variation of market retail contracts. - (7) Subclauses (1), (2), (3) and (4) of this clause applies to exempt persons in the following categories:
+- (1) This clause sets out some minimum requirements that are to apply in relation to the terms and conditions of market retail contracts and exempt person arrangement. - (2) A retailer must set out in a market retail contract or an exempt person arrangement with a small customer all tariffs and charges payable by the customer. - (3) The retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer. - (4) The notice must be given as soon as practicable, and otherwise no later than the customer's next bill. - (5) The retailer must set out in the market retail contract the obligations with regard to notice that the retailer must comply with where the tariffs and charges are to be varied. - (6) Any variation of the terms and conditions of a market retail contract must not be inconsistent with the requirements of this Code in relation to the variation of market retail contracts.